Minimally Invasive Parathyroid Surgery

 Scar and Stitches:

 The stitches will be removed the day of the surgery, right before you go home.
 You will have just a strip of skin glue on the skin.
 It will peel off on its own in 6-8 days.
-Because the incision will be small and the stitch will be removed the same day of the procedure the size of the scar will be much less than that with traditional parathyroid surgeries performed in the past.
-The incision will be placed in the natural skin crease of your neck, which will help to make it less noticeable or not visible at all.
+Because the incision will be small and the stitch will be removed the same day of the procedure, the scar will be much smaller than that of traditional parathyroid surgeries.
+The incision will be placed in the natural skin crease of your neck, which will help make it less noticeable or even invisible.

-However the scaring tendency is dependent on the individual skin healing proprieties.
-The surgeon will make all efforts to have best cosmetic result possible.
+However, the scarring tendency is dependent on the individual's skin healing properties.
+The surgeon will make every effort to achieve the best possible cosmetic result.

 Parathyroid adenoma removed during minimally invasive parathyroid surgery

-Scar, 2 weeks after the removal of the parathyroid adenoma showing on above picture (the same patient)
+Scar, 2 weeks after the removal of the parathyroid adenoma, showing in the above picture (the same patient)

 Click on image to view video “Minimally Invasive Video-Assisted Parathyroidectomy"